 Open Season for ETAAC Membership

-The IRS will accept nominations for ETAAC between March 9 and April 24, 2017, and is looking for qualified individuals who will serve three-year terms.
+The IRS will accept nominations for ETAAC until May 10, 2018, and is looking for qualified individuals who will serve three-year terms.
 ETAAC members will work closely with the Security Summit, a joint effort of the IRS, state tax administrators and tax software industry to fight electronic fraud.
 Nominations may come from individuals, professional associations or other organizations.
 ETAAC members are drawn from substantially diverse backgrounds.
 All travel expenses within government guidelines will be reimbursed.
 Members must pass an IRS tax compliance check, an IRS Office of Professional Responsibility practitioner check and Federal Bureau of Investigation background investigation.